Habel2005/Genesis-Studio/README.md

 # Genesis Studio | AI-Powered Web Design

-Genesis Studio is a high-end, modern web design agency landing page that showcases the power of AI-integrated design and development.
+Genesis Studio is a high-end, modern web design agency landing page that showcases the power of AI-Integrated design and development.
 Built for speed, aesthetics, and performance, it demonstrates a "dream to ship" workflow.

 ## Features